GMP & CBD: Why the EU’s Good Manufacturing Practices for the cannabis industry are so important

 The GMP-certified company Naturecan brings you its extra potent 40% CBD oil for a fully transformative experience.
 With 4000mg of CBD per 10ml bottle, this rich broad-spectrum CBD and organic MCT oil promises a higher absorption rate.
 Furthermore, this oil is infused with a natural spearmint flavour for a minty twist that will not only freshen your mouth, but your mind too.
 In every drop of this liquid gold, there is a whopping 16mg of CBD, which may be more than enough for your daily dose.

 Another great CBD oil on the market - which, naturally, complies with Good Manufacturing Practices - is Kenaco’s broad-spectrum 1000mg CBD Oral Tincture.
 The oil is created with all-natural, vegan and vegetarian-friendly components, is sweetened with stevia and enriched with active cannabidiol.
 This oil has an aromatic flavour profile and is loaded with natural terpenes.
 The peppermint undertones and grapeseed oils will refresh and awaken your senses.
 And if that wasn't enough, Kanaco will also plant a tree for every product purchased!

 The bottom line

-The main goal of GMP certification, whether it is a GMP or EU-GMP is always to provide markets with safe products and prevent customers from potential harm.
+The main goal of GMP certification, whatever type of GMP certification, is always to provide markets with safe products and prevent customers from potential harm.
 EU-GMP certification is a costly, time-consuming, and data-driven process.
-Sometimes, it requires the insight of consultants, experienced in GMP certifications or additional mock inspections.
+Sometimes, it requires the insight of consultants experienced in GMP certifications or additional mock inspections.